- Self-Directed Accounts

 Many investors think they’re limited to stocks, bonds, and mutual funds when it comes to saving for retirement.
-However, you have the freedom to invest in companies that are private entities, LLCs, placements, other startups, and more, with a self-directed IRA.
+However, you have the freedom to invest in private equity, private entities, LLCs, private placements, hedge funds, venture capital, startups, offshore funds, and more – with a self-directed IRA.

 Given the volatility of the stock market, investors seeking diversification from the public markets may find a self-directed account to be beneficial.
 Investments grow in a tax-deferred or tax-free environment and you have the ability to choose exactly what you invest in, putting you in control of your future wealth.